 How to use a Vape Pen:

 There are actually a couple kinds of weed vape pens, there is the dry herb vape pen and the oil pen.
 Dry herb vapes heat your pot leaf to the point at which cannabinoids and terpenes become gaseous vapor without actually combusting the cannabis plant matter – some find the herbal vapor less irritating than typical weed smoke.
-Pre-loaded cannabis oil vape cartridges, hash oil vape pens, and disposable wax pens are types of oil pens, there are also oil stix pens that have empty vape cartridges or refillable vape cartridges that you fill with your own homemade vape oil.
-The difference between the two is that dry herbal pens burn leaf at regular strength while the oil pens all burn concentrated oils, both types offer a smoother toking experience than weed pipes, joints or blunts.
+Pre-loaded cannabis oil vape cartridges, hash oil vape pens, and disposable vape pens are types of oil pens, there are also oil stix pens that have empty vape cartridges or refillable vape cartridges that you fill with your own homemade vape oil.
+The difference between the two is that dry herbal pens burn leaf at regular strength, while the oil pens all burn concentrated oils, both types offer a smoother toking experience than weed pipes, joints or blunts.
 You can opt for a buttonless vape pen that you just draw from to use, or learn how to use a push button vape pen, which sounds simple enough, but some pens have various modes that are activated by clicking the button in a sequence.
 One glance through a user manual though and you'll be ready to use a vape pen, no matter what the sequence is.

 Dry Herb Weed Pen

-1) Use fresh ground herb from your favorite weed strains; maybe a couch-locky indica like Sweet Tooth, a balanced hybrid like White Fire OG, or an energizing and brain-boosting sativa like Power Plant.
+1) Use fresh ground herb from your favorite weed strains; maybe a couch lock type indica like Sweet Tooth, a balanced hybrid like White Fire OG, or an energizing and head rush inducing sativa like Power Plant.

 2. Pack some herb into the vape pen’s removable, refillable chamber.

 3. Click the pen on.